Autodesk-Forge/design.automation-workflow-winform-sample/README.md

 ##Dependencies
 * As this sample includes a reference to  [design.automation-.net-library](https://github.com/Developer-Autodesk/design.automation-.net-library), please build that sample firstly.
 * Visual Studio 2012.
-2013 or 2015 should be also fine, but has not yet been tested.
+2013 or 2015.
+The latest test is on VS2015.
 * Get [credentials of AWS](http://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html) and create one S3 bucket
 * Get your credentials of Design Automation at http://developer.autodesk.com*

 ##Setup/Usage Instructions
 * Build the library project [design.automation-.net-library](https://github.com/Developer-Autodesk/design.automation-.net-library).
-* After you have built the library project, open the *AutoCADIODemo* sample project in Visual Studio 2012
 * Restore the packages of the project by [NuGet](https://www.nuget.org/).
-The simplest way is to Projects tab >> Enable NuGet Package Restore.
+The simplest way is
+  * VS2012: Projects tab >> Enable NuGet Package Restore.
 Then right click the project>>"Manage NuGet Packages for Solution" >> "Restore" (top right of dialog)
+  * VS2013/VS2015:  right click the project>>"Manage NuGet Packages for Solution" >> "Restore" (top right of dialog)
 * Add other missing references and the library of[design.automation-.net-library](https://github.com/Developer-Autodesk/design.automation-.net-library)
 * In the project settings, provide the following details:
  * Path to a local folder in your system that contains AutoCAD drawings.
+Put somtest drawings in this folder.
  * Design Automation Client Id
  * Design Automation Client Secret
  * Bucket name in your AWS S3 Storage